laxminarayankatker/sample-react-site/CORS_SETUP.md

    - Access-Control-Allow-Headers: `Content-Type`
    - Access-Control-Allow-Methods: `POST, OPTIONS`
    - Access-Control-Allow-Credentials: `true`
+   - **Access-Control-Expose-Headers**: `Location` (or `Location, Set-Cookie` if setting cookies)
 5. Deploy the API

+**Note**: If the CORS wizard doesn't have an "Expose Headers" field, you may need to manually add it in the Integration Response or Method Response settings, or configure it in your Lambda function response.

 ### Option 2: Configure in Lambda Function Response
 If you're handling CORS in your Lambda function, ensure it returns: